eclipse-tractusx/sd-factory/README.md

 }
 ```

+Then Verifiable Credential is sent to the Compliance Service.

 # Configuration
 The configuration property file is located under `resources` folder and is incorporated
 into the fat jar during build process.
 It can be customized before building if needed.